 SCA2: To what extent has the company's Board provided comprehensive assurance to demonstrate that all the elements add up to a business plan that is high-quality and deliverable, and that it has challenged management to ensure this is the case?
 Substantially short of excellent The extent to which SONI has demonstrated the plan is high quality and deliverable is poor as there is limited evidence that SONI's Board had any role in assurance or challenge of the plan.
 The letter from the SONI Board only provides assurance around financeability.
 The letter does not reference or provide any commentary with respect to quality or deliverability of the business plan.
 Action: None.
-SCA3: Has the company's board provided a clear statement that its plan is financeable on both an actual and a notional basis?
+SONI made no comment SCA3: Has the company's board provided a clear statement that its plan is financeable on both an actual and a notional basis?
 Excellent The SONI Board has provided a signed statement that its plan is financeable on both an actual and a notional basis in Appendix P, with no qualification or limitations.
 Action: None.
+SONI made no comment

-SCA4 : To what extent has the company's Board demonstrated that its governance and assurance processes will deliver operational, financial and corporate resilience over the?
+SCA4: To what extent has the company's Board demonstrated that its governance and assurance processes will deliver operational, financial and corporate resilience over the?
 Substantially short of excellent The extent to which the SONI Board has clearly demonstrated that its governance and assurance processes will deliver operational, financial and corporate resilience is substantially short of excellent.
 The role the SONI Board has played is not fully clear (and where governance and assurance processes relate to the role of the EirGrid Board no explanation provided as to why this is appropriate).
 Action: None.
-SCA5: To what extent does the company have a good track record of producing high-quality data and reliable submissions as part of processes associated with its economic regulation?
+SONI made no comment SCA5: To what extent does the company have a good track record of producing high-quality data and reliable submissions as part of processes associated with its economic regulation?
 Somewhat short of excellent SONI's demonstration of track record on data quality and regulatory submissions is of mixed quality.
 On the one hand, we note that it, generally, has a good track record recently as part of price control submissions such as TNPPs and the new RIGs process and the business plan data tables.
 However, on the other hand, we are concerned at the insufficient level of information provided to SECG and the lack of transparency.
 We are also concerned it has not published business plan appendices and offered a detailed and reasoned explanation of why it has withheld the information.
 We have also found a number of data issues with SONI's submission.
 Action: None.
+SONI disagreed that it had not provided information.
+We make no further comment, other than that in the test question above (SCA1).
 SCA6: How consistent, accurate and assured are the company's business plan data tables, including the allocation of costs between services/activities (and between companies within the same corporate group), and the assurance and commentary provided?

-We found some instances of non-provision of material aspects (i.e. breakdown and mapping of costs to services is a material example) where we set a clear and reasonable regulatory expectation as part of our approach.
+Somewhat short of excellent We found some instances of non-provision of material aspects (i.e. breakdown and mapping of costs to services is a material example) where we set a clear and reasonable regulatory expectation as part of our approach.
 While we have discovered some other more minor issues with plan quality, this is to be expected to some extent given the level of detail required.
+Action: None.
+SONI set out its concerns around our requirement but committed working further with us.
+We welcome SONI's commitment to working further with us.